hpfref/The-Role-of-Spatial-Context-in-Deep-Learning-based-Semantic-Segmentation-of-Remote-Sensing-Imagery/README.md

 - `train_majority.ipynb` – auxiliary majority-class experiments (DFC2020 only)

 Hyperparameters and sensor modality are set in the **(TUNED) PARAMETERS** section, and the model architecture is chosen in the **MODEL CHOICE** section.
 Available models are in the `models` folder inside each dataset directory.
+Saved models can be tested on unseen data at the bottom of the notebooks.

 ## Visualization